 When spinal injuries occur at the lower back level, symptoms can affect one or both legs, as well as the muscles that control the bowels and bladder.

-Low back pain can be caused by structures being too tight (hypo-mobility) or too loose (hyper-mobility).
-The pain producing structures in the lumbar spine include the vertebra, the facet joints (links two vertebra together in your spinal column), intervertebral disc, ligaments, nerves and their protective coverings, muscles and their attachments.
+Low back pain can be caused by structures being too tight (hypo-mobility) or too loose (hypermobility).
+The pain-producing structures in the lumbar spine include the vertebra, the facet joints (links two vertebrae together in your spinal column), intervertebral disc, ligaments, nerves, and their protective coverings, muscles, and their attachments.

 The intervertebral discs are composed of a soft, inner nucleus pulposus surrounded by a tough fibrous outer ring, the annulus fibrosus.
-With trauma and / or ageing, the annulus fibrosus can weaken and thin (disc degeneration or herniation), particularly with the repetitive combination of bending forwards while rotating the trunk i.e. lifting.
+With trauma and/or aging, the annulus fibrosus can weaken and thin (disc degeneration or herniation), particularly with the repetitive combination of bending forwards while rotating the trunk i.e. lifting.

 Another commonly encountered cause of LBP is spinal canal stenosis.
-It is a condition that is rare in young and middle-aged athlete’s, but may be seen occasionally in older athletes.
-The condition is caused by arthritic degeneration of the spine, resulting in the vertebra, facet joints, and ligaments which surround the spinal nerves of the spinal cord to become enlarged.
+It is a condition that is rare in young and middle-aged athletes but may be seen occasionally in older athletes.
+The condition is caused by arthritic degeneration of the spine, resulting in the vertebra, facet joints, and ligaments that surround the spinal nerves of the spinal cord becoming enlarged.
 In this manner, these structures may compress one or several spinal nerves, causing LBP, leg pain, and leg numbness while walking.

 Signs and Symptoms:

 - Loss of sensation, including the ability to feel heat, cold and touch

 - Exaggerated reflex activities or spasms

 - Changes in sexual function, sexual sensitivity and fertility

 - Pain or an intense stinging sensation caused by damage to the nerve fibers in your spinal cord